arijit258/ML-Project/Student Exam Score Prediction/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-This project uses the dataset provided by [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Student+Performance).
+This project uses the dataset provided by [Kaggle](https://www.kaggle.com/datasets/impapan/student-performance-data-set).